zeitspace/zeitbook-frontend/steps/03-push-notifications.md

 Push notifications are great for keeping users engaged with your application.
 Here, you'll use [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to display push notifications when someone comments on your post or comments on a post that you've also commented on.

+> We'll implement push notifications the Web Push API, which is supported by Chrome, Firefox, and Opera.
+It's also in development for Edge.
+Safari doesn't implement this API, but a Safari-specific notifications API does exist.
+The Web Push API isn't supported at all by IE.

 ## Add the `gcm_sender_id` to your web app manifest

 Add the following key-value pair to `assets/manifest.json`: